Indoor Play Spaces With Weekend Hours for NYC Kids

 Ages 6 months-6 years

-An arm of the music education program, this cozy playroom features slides, a play kitchen and market, soft block area, a short rock-climbing mountain, a train table, and lots of puzzles, books, and toys.
+An arm of the music education program, this cozy playroom features slides, a play kitchen and market, a soft block area, a small rock-climbing mountain, a train table, and lots of puzzles, books, and toys.
 Space is limited to 15 children, so reservations are recommended.

 Union Square Playspace — Union Square

 Weekend hours vary, confirm drop-in availability before visiting.

 We’re fans of the family-friendly spot in Union Square.
 The open play space is made up of recreational equipment and toys, with weekend drop-in classes that include art, music, sensory play, and movement.
 Reservations recommended, but you can cancel any class or open play slot without penalty up to 1 hour in advance of your booking.
 Busy parents appreciate its text-to-play reservation system.

 Play Spaces With Weekend Hours in Brooklyn

 Weekend hours vary; confirm drop-in availability before visiting

 Ages 0-4 years

 This bright, airy space is a welcome addition to the Clinton Hill neighborhood.
 In addition to two indoor romping spots, there's a seasonal backyard for play.
 We loved it when we visited upon its opening.
 The spot hosts playgroups, music classes, and more.